SAP/sap-btp-service-operator/newdocu.md

 **What to do:**

 Wait for the job to finish and re-trigger the uninstall process.
-To check the job status, run `kubectl get jobs --namespace=<namespace>` or log on to the cluster and check the job log.
+To check the job status, run `kubectl get jobs --namespace=sap-btp-operator` or log on to the cluster and check the job log.
 Note that you may have to repeat this step several times until the uninstall process has been successfully completed.

 #### job failed: BackoffLimitExceeded